Math::BigInt - phpMan

 $y = $x->copy();

-You can also chain the calls like this, this will make first a copy
+You can also chain the calls like this, this first makes a copy and

 $y = $x->copy()->bmul(2);